flashinfer-ai/flashinfer-ai.github.io/_posts/2024-01-08-cascade-inference.md

 ## Evaluations

 We evaluate Cascade Inference on H100 SXM 80GB and A100 PCIE 80GB GPUs.
 The input shape are adapted from LLaMA2-7B (32 heads, 128 dimension per head).
 We varies three parameters: number of requests (batch size), shared prefix length and unique suffix length per request.
 The baseline implementations is PageAttention kernel implemented in vLLM 0.2.6, we also show the performance of FlashInfer batch decoding operator without cascading.
-The page size (or block size, equivalently) is fixed to 16 for all implementations.
+The page size (or block size, equivalently) is fixed to 16 for all implementations (FlashInfer w/ and w/o cascading, vLLM PageAttention).

 <p align="center">
 <img src="/assets/imgs/cascade-inference-performance-h100.png" alt="speedup-h100" width="800"/>